stephenneale/seng371-group16/as-developers/rd.md

 ### 3.2 Course Content

-_this section describes the functionality of professors posting notes to their courses, including special assignment notes that students can upload submissions to. also, here is where we mention that professors can assign grades to individual student submissions, and students can see what grade they got for individual things._

 #### 3.2.1 Description and Priority

+On any of their courses, instructors may post notes that are visible to students.
+These notes can contain arbitrary attachment files (e.g. PDF lecture slides, Excel spreadsheets, etc).
+Additionally, some of these notes can be designated as Assignment notes.
+Students may upload their own files to these assignment notes, and professors can view everything that each student uploaded, and respond to each of these submissions with grades and feedback.
+Students can only view the files they have submitted and the grades they received on their own work (students can't see each others submissions or grades).

 #### 3.2.2 Functional Requirements